How often should my piano be tuned?

 More details: Tuning defines the relationship of one note to another, whereas “pitch“ describes the specific frequency at which a string vibrates.
 The note we call "A" above middle "C" has been set by International Committee to be at a frequency of 440 vibrations per second.
 This is known as "standard" or "concert" pitch.
 When we tune a piano, we start by making sure that this "A" is exactly at that frequency, and then the rest of the piano can be tuned by establishing the correct relationships that result from that starting pitch.

 Theoretically, a piano can be in perfect tune with itself even if "A" is far from the "correct" frequency.
 However, to be "in tune" means not only in tune with itself but at the correct pitch.
 Tuning a piano is like shooting at a target.
-The farther you are, the harder it is to hit the bulls eye, let alone the CENTER of the bull's eye.
+The farther you are, the harder it is to hit the bull's eye, let alone the CENTRE of the bull's eye.

 As time and other factors act on a piano the tension on the strings tends to drop until the pitch is very low.
 If a tuner brings the strings to the correct frequency in one pass, he or she will find that no matter how carefully they try to do it, the increasing tension created by the tuning process will change the strings they first tuned, often significantly.